dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

 ## Decoding Methods

-The SDK provides multiple decoding methods that support reading barcodes from different sources, including static images, video stream, files in memory, base64 string, etc. Here is a list of all decoding methods:
+The SDK provides multiple decoding methods that support reading barcodes from different sources, including static image, video stream, file in memory, base64 string, etc. Here is a list of all decoding methods:

 - [decode_file](api-reference/BarcodeReader/decode.md#decode_file): Reads barcodes from a specified file (BMP, JPEG, PNG, GIF, TIFF or PDF).
 - [decode_buffer](api-reference/BarcodeReader/decode.md#decode_buffer): Decodes barcodes from the memory buffer containing image pixels in defined format.
 - [decode_file_stream](api-reference/BarcodeReader/decode.md#decode_file_stream): Decodes barcodes from an image file in memory.

-You can find more samples in more programming languages at [Code Gallery](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Sample-Download.aspx).
+More samples available on [Code Gallery](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Sample-Download.aspx).

 ## Barcode Reading Settings

-Calling the [decoding methods](#decoding-methods) directly will use the default scanning modes and it will satisfy most of the needs.
-The SDK also allows you to adjust the scanning settings to optimize the scanning performance for different usage scenarios.
+By default, the SDK uses the default scanning settings when calling the [decoding methods](#decoding-methods) directly, it could meet the general requirement.
+The SDK also allows users to customize the scanning settings to optimize the scanning performance for specific usage scenarios.

-There are two ways to change the barcode reading settings - using the PublicRuntimeSettings Class or template.
-For new developers, We recommend you to start with the PublicRuntimeSettings Class; For those who are experienced with the SDK, you may use a template which is more flexible and easier to update.
+Users can adjust the scanning settings by calling member function in PublicRuntimeSettings struct or loading runtime setting template.
+For beginner to the SDK, We recommend you to start with the PublicRuntimeSettings struct; For those who are experienced with the SDK, loading template is more flexible and easier to update.

 - [Use `PublicRuntimeSettings` Struct to Change Settings](#use-publicruntimesettings-struct-to-change-settings)
 - [Use A Template to Change Settings](#use-a-template-to-change-settings)

 ### Use [`PublicRuntimeSettings`](api-reference/class/PublicRuntimeSettings.md) Class to Change Settings

-Here are some common scanning settings you might find helpful:
+Here are some common scanning settings you may find useful:

 - [Specify Barcode Type to Read](#specify-barcode-type-to-read)
 - [Specify Maximum Barcode Count](#specify-maximum-barcode-count)
 - [Specify a Scan Region](#specify-a-scan-region)

-For more scanning settings guide, check out the [How To](#how-to-guide) section.
+For detailed scanning settings guide, please check the [How To](#how-to-guide) section.

 #### Specify Barcode Type to Read

-By default, the SDK will read all the supported barcode formats except Postal Codes and Dotcode from the image.
-(See [Product Overview]({{ site.introduction }}overview.html) for the full supported barcode list.)
+By default, the SDK will read all supported barcode formats except Postal Codes and Dotcode.
+(Check [Product Overview]({{ site.introduction }}overview.html) for the all supported barcode formats list.)

 If your full license only covers some barcode formats, you can use `BarcodeFormatIds` and `BarcodeFormatIds_2` to specify the barcode format(s).
-Check out [`BarcodeFormat`]({{ site.enumerations }}format-enums.html#barcodeformat) and [`BarcodeFormat_2`]({{ site.enumerations }}format-enums.html#barcodeformat_2).
+Check [`BarcodeFormat`]({{ site.enumerations }}format-enums.html#barcodeformat) and [`BarcodeFormat_2`]({{ site.enumerations }}format-enums.html#barcodeformat_2).

-For example, to enable only 1D barcode reading, you can use the following code:
+For example, to enable reading only 1D barcode format, you can refer to the following code:

 ```python
 license_key = "<your license key here>"